Regent University Facts

 - Virginia's Preserve America History Teacher of the Year, Molly Gunsalus '02

-- Nation's first Assistant Secretary of Labor by Presidential nomination and U.S. Senatorial confirmation, Lisa Kruska '89
+- Nation's first Assistant Secretary of Labor for Communications by Presidential nomination and U.S. Senatorial confirmation, Lisa Kruska '89

 - Screenplay writer for The Ultimate Gift released nationally, Cheryl McKay '95

 - Winner of American Bar Association's 2007 Negotiation Competition, succeeding Harvard

 - Winner of American Bar Association's 2006 National Moot Court Championship, previously won by Yale

 - Students in Free Enterprise (SIFE) team named SIFE USA Regional Champion